dl011492/Deep-Learning-Dashboard/README.md

 ![Deep learning dashboard example 2](https://github.com/dl011492/Deep-Learning-Dashboard/blob/main/figures/dld_v02_b.png)

 ## Datasets
 MNIST and Fashion MNIST are already part of TensorFlow and one should not have any problems using these.
-Kaggle is not the original dataset (available at https://www.kaggle.com/datasets/tongpython/cat-and-dog) but a smaller dataset organized and made smaller according to the example described in Chollet's book, p.
+[Kaggle](https://www.kaggle.com/datasets/tongpython/cat-and-dog) is not the original dataset but a smaller dataset organized and made smaller according to the example described in Chollet's book, p.
 212.
-For the Oxford-IIIT pets (www.robots.ox.ac.uk/~vgg/data/pets/) dataset, I used the example on p.
+For the [Oxford-IIIT pets](www.robots.ox.ac.uk/~vgg/data/pets/) dataset, I used the example on p.
 240, but trying to speed loading and pre-processing of this dataset, the script nows directly access a dedicated *.npz file located in /data/pets.

 ---